-Since 1985, Crocker Nuclear Laboratory has played a key role in IMPROVE, a program that addresses visibility degradation issues at “Class 1 areas” throughout the United States, that is, those national parks, wilderness areas, wildlife refuges and Native American lands that have been designated by Congress as places to be afforded the highest level of air quality protection under the law.
+IMPROVE addresses visibility degradation issues at Class 1 areas throughout the United States: national parks, wilderness areas, wildlife refuges, and indigenous lands that have been designated by Congress as places to be afforded the highest level of air quality protection under the law.

-Please direct your inquiries related to IMPROVE to Dr. Nicole Hyslop.
+Please direct your inquiries related to IMPROVE to Dr. Nicole Hyslop